• General Local Government »

 Zoning Enforcement (PDF, 36 pgs)

 The zoning enforcement process, including options for enforcement and sample forms.
 Published in cooperation with the Tug Hill Commission and others.

 Legal Aspects of Municipal Historic Preservation (PDF ,15 pgs)

-This publication provides an overview of municipal regulatory authority under state and federal status to preserve local historic resources.
+This publication provides an overview of municipal regulatory authority in state statute and case law to preserve local historic resources.